Academic Catalog 2024-2025

 Core designations: U.S. Cultural Diversity U

-GRS 320 - Black America and the Classical Tradition, 4 credits.
+GRS 320 - Black Athena and the Whitewashing of Antiquity, 4 credits.

-In this course students explore the symbolic power of Classics, and the role the classical tradition has played (and continues to play) on black and white racial identities and race-related power structures.
+In this course students explore the symbolic power of ancient Greece and Rome in the U.S., and the role it has played (and continues to play) on Black and White racial identities and race-related power structures.

 Frequency: Alternate Years - 2nd Semester